Q In American Sign Language

 Conclusion: Embracing the ASL Paradigm

 The letter "Q" in ASL serves as a microcosm of the language's overall philosophy: efficiency, visual clarity, and contextual understanding.
 While it may have a limited role in forming core signs, its presence in fingerspelling and its contextual significance underline the rich complexity and dynamic nature of ASL.
 Mastering the subtleties of ASL, including the seemingly simple aspects like fingerspelling "Q," requires dedication, immersion, and a deep appreciation for the unique linguistic structure and expressive capacity of this vibrant visual language.
-By understanding the role of "Q" and other less-frequently used letters, we gain a deeper appreciation for the overall elegance and efficiency of ASL communication.
+Still, by understanding the role of "Q" and other less-frequently used letters, we gain a deeper appreciation for the overall elegance and efficiency of ASL communication.
 The journey of learning ASL is a rewarding one, unveiling a world of visual storytelling and nonverbal communication that transcends the limitations of written language.